Welcome Back to Part II

 Tips to Take You to the Top

 - Conduct yourself professionally.
-Be friendly, but professional.
+Be friendly and polite.
+Good manners still matter.

 - Ethics: Act fairly and with integrity.
 Keep your word.
 Don’t deprive people from what is theirs and don’t renege on your promises.
 No one is perfect and if you make a mistake, genuinely apologize and actively attempt to fix what you’ve damaged, if at all possible.
 Also, let go of offenses.
 Don’t let negative situations take up residence in your mind and emotions, especially because they are not paying rent.
 You can’t change what has occurred but you can move forward a bit wiser and more shrewdly than before.
 Consider it a valuable learning experience.

 - Be respectful: Maintain a respectful attitude towards others, even when you are feeling stressed.
 Don’t lash out or disrespect anyone.
-Speak in a manner that can be understood and refrain from cursing.
+Speak in a manner that can be understood and refrain from profanity.
+Manage.
+Your.
+Mouth.

 - Depending on your environment, refrain from discussing politics, religion, scandals or topics that are controversial.
 Focus on the things you agree on, like how absolutely fantastic your product is and how it will benefit your prospect and improve their lives.

 - Play well with others: There will be times when you need to work with people you may not necessarily like.
 Keep reminding yourself and staff of the desired outcome which is to solve problems, sell your product and acquire and develop repeat customers.
 There are no individual kingdoms to build and no room for big egos.
 Lions do not pay attention to cackling hyena’s.
 What I’ve noticed as a career professional, with over 35 years of experience, is that people with large egos, who also need constant nurturing and validation, tend to be the biggest drain on company resources (both human, financial and technical) and the most controlling and damaging of saboteurs.
 They create the biggest bottlenecks when it comes to productivity because they have failed to develop their inner selves and rely on the Company to validate their sense of worth at the expense of true collaboration.
-They are not true team players.
+They are not true team players because their primary focus is on the exaltation of self and not the larger vision of the initiatives that you are trying to accomplish.
 Address the issue directly and if necessary, invite them to work elsewhere.
-Your micro-business is tender and vulnerable and the underhanded negativity this type of person brings to their area of responsibility will leak out and corrupt the rest of the personnel in your business.
+Your micro-business is tender and vulnerable and the underhanded negativity this type of person brings to their area of responsibility will leak out and corrupt the rest of the personnel in your organization.
 People who work well with others will increase the value of those around them as well as the value of your organization.

 - Is the customer always right?
 No. They are not.
 While early in my career it was drilled into one employee handbook after another that the customer could do no wrong, I personally no longer ascribe to the practice of allowing a customer to speak and treat me or my staff with disrespect just to make a sale.
-Defending your own integrity without being a doormat or highly confrontational can co-exist with mutual respect and there are times when you have to train customers to behave in a respectful manner.
+Defending your own integrity without being a doormat or highly confrontational can co-exist with mutual respect.
+Expect and prepare for the times when you;ll have to train customers to behave in a respectful manner.
 You can provide excellent customer service and earn their respect without sacrificing your own.
 Don’t become a martyr for your merchandise.